nismod/energy_demand/docs/documentation.md

 In order to disaggregate annual demand for every hour in a year, different typical load profiles are derived from measuremnt trials.
-Load profile are either used to disaggregate total demand of an end use, sector or technology specific end use demand.
+Load profile are either used to disaggregate total demand of an end use, sector or technology specific end use energy demand.

-Only the profile (i.e. the 'shape' of a profile) is read as an input into the model.
+Only the profile (i.e. the 'shape') is loaded as an input into the model.
 In case of temperature dependent load profiles, the daily load profils are calculated with help of heating and cooling degree days (HDD, CDD).

 For different heating technologies, load shares are derived from the following sources:

+- **Heat pumps load profile**
+   Based on nearly 700 domestic heat pump installations, Love et al. (2017) provides aggregated profiles for cold and medium witer weekdays and weekends.
+The shape of the load profiles is derived for a working, weekend and peak day.

 - **Boiler load profile**
    Load profiles for a typicaly working, weekend and peak day